So farewell hope, and, with hope, farewell fear, Farewell remorse: all good to me is lost; Evil, be thou my good.

 Experiment 66 Observation Report 140

-He is ready to accept orders under our command.
-His Geass continues to prove to be subject 24059's primary flaw, but he is now of some use to our organization, at the least.
+With this, he is ready to accept orders under our command.
+His Geass continues to prove to be subject 24059's primary flaw, but the Director's gambit paid off after all.

 The lullaby is over, like childhood.